jeffbruce/ClusterMouseAutism/README.md

     - obviously it doesn't make sense to select 0 strains or 0 regions
     - selecting just 1 strain also doesn't make sense, because you may as well go to page 2 and do an effect size plot, which sorts it for you
     - still need to check that these errors are handled
-- at what point does the analysis lose credibility?
 - can you cluster by just 1 dimension?
-        - there is an option to specify this in the heatmap call, but the clustering of each dimension is independent
+    - there is an option to specify this in the heatmap call, but the clustering of each dimension is independent so it isn't worth it
 - verify that effect size calculations / data are correct
     - two Stria Terminalis regions when there should only be one
-    - this is resulting in incorrect clustering and double bar stacking on the effect size plot, and probably also the bimodal distribution for stria terminalis
+        - this is resulting in incorrect clustering and double bar stacking on the effect size plot
-- boxplot plots black dots and no whisker on occasion (probably due to the data itself but need to understand why – does this only occur for stria terminalis?)
+- boxplot plots black dots and no whisker on occasion
+    - I believe the black dots denote outliers... but then why are the whiskers not always drawn to the edge of 1.5*IQR? (see Cerebellar Peduncle, Entorhinal Cortex, Fourth Ventricle for 15q11-13)
 - heatmap doesn't immediately show up when you launch the app (it does sometimes but not all the time)

-#### Lower Priority "Bugs"
+#### Lower Priority Issues

 - ensure that the dendrogram lengths make sense
 - add dashed lines going through the heatmap so it's easier to read